fbpx

 Laparotomy

-This is a traditional biopsy of the abdominal cavity, which is useful for diagnosing peritoneal mesothelioma.
-This biopsy also provides a firsthand look at the disease.
+This is an open surgical procedure where a biopsy of the abdominal cavity can be obtained.
+This is useful for diagnosing peritoneal mesothelioma.
+This procedure provides a firsthand look at the extent of the disease.

-Laparotomy – This is a traditional biopsy of the abdominal cavity, which is useful for diagnosing peritoneal mesothelioma.
-This biopsy also provides a firsthand look at the disease.
+Laparotomy – This is an open surgical procedure where a biopsy of the abdominal cavity can be obtained.
+This is useful for diagnosing peritoneal mesothelioma.
+This procedure provides a firsthand look at the extent of the disease.

 laparoscopy icon